To Wed at Home or Away? Our Deputy Editor Becci decides…

 On the other hand though, we know that both sets of our parents, siblings and our closest friends would certainly come, and we think we would prefer a more intimate ceremony – neither of us particularly like to be in the spotlight – where we can open up completely without feeling uncomfortable.

 Another thing that I keep coming back to is that I would love the process of finding all of the details to decorate out wedding reception with.
-From the flowers to the cake and the confetti to the plates… But marrying abroad will mean that I won’t be able to see the items first hand in advance or shop around myself.
+From the flowers to the cake and the confetti to the plates… But marrying abroad will mean that I won’t be able to see the items first hand in advance.
 I’m quite particular, some might say a perfectionist… which seems inevitable seeing as all day, every day I read about, look at and talk about weddings.
 This could pose more of a problem than perhaps even I realise.
 I’m also quite creative so I would like to put a personal stamp on the day, which could be trickier abroad.